nicholasconoplia/ginrummyaz/DEPLOYMENT.md

-# 🚀 Free Deployment Guide - Gin Rummy Game
+# 🚀 Deployment Guide - Gin Rummy (Updated)

-This guide provides step-by-step instructions to deploy your Gin Rummy game for **FREE FOREVER** so you can play with friends online without running it locally.
+This guide provides step-by-step instructions to deploy your Gin Rummy game so you can play with friends online without running it locally.

 ## 📋 Prerequisites